adamkewley/xdc/README.md

 # returns `xdc.DeviceControlCharacteristic`
 control_chr = xdc.device_control_read(dot)

+# (example of modifying a characteristic before sending the
+# modification to the DOT)
-control_chr.output_rate = 4  # modify it
+control_chr.output_rate = 4

 # write a (potentially, modified) `xdc.DeviceControlCharacteristic` to
 # the DOT.
-This enables controlling the device
+This is how you control the device
 xdc.device_control_write(dot, control_chr)

-## HIGH-LEVEL CONVENIENCE API (see source code for implementation details) ##
+# !!!
+HIGH-LEVEL CONVENIENCE API !!!
+#
+# this API is easy to use, but slow: it requires setting up and
+# tearing down a new BLE connection every time a method is called
+#
+# see: `with xdc.Dot(...)` context manager, and `async` examples
+# below if you need higher performance

 # make the DOT flash its LED light a little bit, so that you can identify it
 xdc.identify(dot)

+# turn the DOT off
+#
-# turn the DOT off (requires maybe pressing the button or shaking it afterwards to turn it back on)
+# turn it back on by pressing the DOT's button or shaking it
 xdc.power_off(dot)

 # enable powering the DOT on whenever the micro-USB charger is plugged in
+#
+# (handy for development)
 xdc.enable_power_on_by_usb_plug_in(dot)

-# (opposite of the above): disable powering the DOT on whenever the micro-USB charger is plugged in
+# disable powering the DOT on whenever the micro-USB charger is plugged in
+#
+# (opposite of the above)
 xdc.disable_power_on_by_usb_plug_in(dot)

 # set the output rate of the DOT
 #
-# this is the frequency at which the reporting characteristic (i.e. the thing that is emitted whenever
+# this is the frequency at which the reporting characteristic (i.e. the
-# the DOT reports telemetry) reports
+# thing that is emitted whenever the DOT reports telemetry) reports
 #
 # must be 1, 4, 10, 12, 15, 20, 30, 60, 120 (see official XSens spec: Device Control Characteristic)
 xdc.set_output_rate(dot, 10)